IBM-Cloud/docs/cfapps/ee.md

 {{site.data.keyword.Bluemix_notm}} provides an estimator and calculator for you to see your app cost.
 You can see the cost of TestNode in the following ways:

   * In your dashboard, click TestNode.
-Then, in the Overview page, click **estimate the cost of this app** in the lower right to see the price of **SDK for Node.js** runtime and Support, and the total monthly price of your app in the upper right corner.
+Then, in the Overview page, click **estimate the cost of this app** to see the price of **SDK for Node.js** runtime and Support, and the total monthly price of your app.

   * Or, in the Pricing Sheet page, type the monthly usage of the runtime and services of your app.
 For example, 3 instances of **SDK for Node.js** with 1 GB memory for each instance.
-The monthly price is calculated and displayed in the upper right corner of the window.
+The monthly price is calculated and displayed.

 You can also calculate your app cost manually by adding up the prices of your runtimes and services and deducting the free allowance.
 For more information, see Calculating your costs manually.